DEAF DOGS

 The test is performed for each ear to determine whether or not the dog has partial hearing or is totally deaf.
 The test is the most reliable way to determine if a dog is deaf.

-Observing any of these warning signs or other major changes in your Schnauzer's behavior should alert you to have your veterinarian take a look at your dog.
-Your Schnauzer's vet will be able to perform the necessary tests to determine if your Schnauzer is deaf or losing his hearing and if so, will it be treatable.
+If you observe any of these warning signals or other major changes in your dog's behavior, make an appointment to have your veterinarian take a closer look at your dog.
+Your Schnauzer's vet will be able to perform the necessary tests to determine if your dog is deaf or losing his hearing and if so, will it be treatable.

-In order to be successful training your deaf Miniature Schnauzer, you will need added patience and understanding.
+In order to be successful training your deaf dog, you will need added patience and understanding.
 (This is yet another reason as to why it is good to train your Schnauzer from the beginning with both verbal and hand cues).

-Helpful tip and word of caution for owners: Deaf dogs are usually more easily startled when approached from behind.
+Helpful tip and word of caution for owners of deaf dogs: Dogs that have lost their hearing are usually more easily startled when approached from behind.
 This can cause them to react negatively.
-The best approach to a deaf dog is always head on.
-If your dog is sleeping, stomp on the floor before approaching him.
+The best approach to a dog that is hearing impaired is always head on.
+Also, if your dog is sleeping, stomp on the floor before approaching him.
 The vibrations will wake him so he sees you coming.
-This is an important safety tip especially for children to know about their deaf dog.
+This is an important safety tip and one particularly important for children to know about concerning handling their deaf dog.

 Go from Deaf Dogs to About the Miniature Schnauzer on Schnauzers Rule